jbinto/thirtyone-server/NOTES.md

 # Notes

+## 2016-01-07 17:55

+Added JSDoc descriptions to all core game functions in `game.js` and `utils.js`.

+Unfortunately, I can't really generate documentation yet. `documentationjs` is the current de-facto standard, it supports Babel, **but not Babel 6**.

+Some things came out of this:

+* It's actually impossible for the discard pile to get empty
+* Found & fixed bug: allowed user to discard a card they didn't have

 ## 2015-12-31 23:00

 Thinking about a refactor where we only use the minimal state needed for each action.